IsaacField93/Auto-Insurance-MySQL-Database-Project/README.md

 # Auto-Insurance-MySQL-Database-Project

+##_Disclaimer_

+This project was done as as part of University of Connecticut class with external sponsors from an insurance company.

+_As such, I no longer have access to the DBeaver server that housed the SQL database my team and I built.
+Thus, the information displayed here consists of pictures of entity-relationship diagram (ERD) and our SQL queries that were part of our final class project
 This report outlines the culmination of our project aimed at enhancing customer retention for an insurance company through an advanced database application.
-The project's core objective was to utilize database-driven insights to optimize liability car insurance, thereby improving customer retention.
+The project's core objective was to utilize database-driven insights to optimize liability car insurance, thereby improving customer retention._

 The database and SQL queries were designed to dynamically tailor car insurance liability plans to client needs as they change over time in order to:
 1.)
 Save clients money through discounts and